FILLERS

-Neil Bulstrode has a wide experience using Botulinum toxins, such as Botox®, Azzalure® and Dysport®, and Fillers such as Juvederm®.
+Neil Bulstrode has a wide experience using Botulinum toxins, such as Botox®, Azzalure® and Dysport®, Fillers such as Juvederm® and Profhilo® Skin Booster.
 He has published papers regarding Botulins in both cosmetic and reconstructive patients in leading Plastic Surgery Journals.

 Patients will be seen and assessed for the most appropriate treatment for them.